o-pylypiv/MarsCamera/README.md

 - Implement an offline mode with persistent storage for viewing previously loaded photos without an internet connection.
 - Add animations for transitioning between views and interacting with the UI elements.
 - Save search filters for quick access.
-- Integrate CoreData or Realm for storing and managing the user's search history and favorite photos.